-Jays’ Marcus Stroman has right shoulder inflammation
+Blue Jays’ Marcus Stroman has right shoulder inflammation

 Stroman expects to resume throwing in the next three to five days.

-"I know that I'll be back hopefully the very beginning of the season," Stroman said.
+"I know that I'll be back hopefully the very beginning of the season," Stroman said Tuesday.

 Stroman said the MRI exam showed the shoulder is structurally fine.